 - Leave out your cardboard boxes, and anything you can’t recycle at home.
 We’ll take it back to the farm to reuse or recycle (each box can be used up to 10 times!).

-- All our fruit and veg comes in 100% home compostable packaging where needed at all.
-When composted, this packaging biodegrades (breaking down completely into carbon dioxide, water vapour and organic matter, just like a plant decomposing).
+- All our fruit and veg comes in paper or home compostable packaging, where packaging is needed at all.
+Home compostable packaging completely biodegrades (breaking down into carbon dioxide, water vapour and organic matter, just like a plant decomposing) in just one year.

 Celebrating UK produce